 If you want to learn about the culture and fascinating history of TCI, there is a small but decent museum on the island of Grand Turk.
 Most cruises have a port destination in Grand Turk, but you can take a short flight over from Provo (~$85).
 This is especially great for the rainy days.

-Bonus: The typical water activities available on every other Caribbean island like banana boats, jetskies, flyboards, parasailing, are also available here.
+The typical water activities available on every other Caribbean island like banana boats, jetskies, flyboards, parasailing, are also available here.
 TCI, however, has a charm that’s very different from any other Caribbean island.
 We personally think it’s a place that’s better off without noisy activities.
 Some nicer resorts offer complimentary hobie cat rides, kayaks, and paddle boards for their guests as a great option.

-Map of Things to do in Turks & Caicos
+Map of Things to Do in Turks & Caicos

 Check Out Our Vlog